 Good selection of fungal resistant grass species will reduce the chance of infection.
 This means avoiding turf grass which contain fescues and sowing modern grass seed varieties.
 Cheap grass seed often contains grass species which are not disease resistant.

-The best way to control an established red thread infection is to apply a fungicide.
+The best way to control an established fungal infection is to apply a fungicide.
 Modern lawn fungicides can be very expensive, but you get excellent results.
 Contact your local lawn care technician for advice on applying lawn fungicides.

 Red thread is one of the most common lawn diseases I see.
-If you find your lawn has a red thread infection, don’t panic.
+If you find your lawn has an infection, don’t panic.
 Contact you local lawn care technician who can treat it for you.
 It is very unlikely to damage your lawn in any serious way.